tfardet/NNGT/doc/user/graph-analysis.rst

 The following table details which functions are supported for directed and undirected networks, and whether they also work with weighted edges.

+The test file where these functions are checked can be found here:
+:source:`testing/library_compatibility.py`.

 For each type of graph, the table tells which libraries are supported for the given function (graph-tool is `gt`, networkx is `nx` and igraph is `ig`).